slatedocs/slate/source/includes/administration/_service_connections.md

 }
 ```

 Retrieve a service connection's parameters, used to create and manage connections to services.
-To retrieve the parameters, you need to be an operator or be granted permissions to manage service connections.
+You can retreive these parameteres only if you are assigned a role that has the `Manage Service connections` permission granted to it.

 Attributes | &nbsp;
 ---- | -----------
-`data`<br/>*Array[object]* | An array of objects describing the service connection's parameters.<br/>*includes*: `parameter`, `id`, `value` and `serviceConnection.id`
+`data`<br/>*Array[object]* | An array of objects that describe the service connection parameters.<br/>*includes*: `parameter`, `id`, `value` and `serviceConnection.id`